On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Introduction

 and clearly

 For the $\phi^{6}$ model there are stability results for the kinks.
-In \cite{first}, the orbital stability of two kinks with energy close the minimal was obtained, and also the dynamics of two interacting kinks, which is a kink-kink solution with low kinetic energy and potential energy slightly bigger than the minimum possible for two kinks, was described in function of the initial data and the energy of the solution.
-In \cite{asympt}, the asymptotic stability of a kink for the $\phi^{6}$ model was obtained, moreover asymptotic stability of a single kink was also obtained for a certain class of nonlinear wave equations of dimension $1+1.$ There are also asymptotic stability results for a single kink in other models, for example for the $\phi^{4}$ model, see \cite{munoz} and \cite{kinkdelort}.
+In \cite{first}, the orbital stability of two kinks with energy close to the minimal was obtained, and also the dynamics of two interacting kinks, which is a kink-kink solution with low kinetic energy and potential energy slightly bigger than the minimum possible for two kinks, was described in function of the initial data and the energy of the solution.
+In \cite{asympt}, the asymptotic stability of a kink for the $\phi^{6}$ model was obtained, moreover, asymptotic stability of a single kink was also obtained for a certain class of nonlinear wave equations of dimension $1+1.$ There are also asymptotic stability results for a single kink in other models, for example see \cite{munoz} and \cite{kinkdelort} for the $\phi^{4}$ model.
 This manuscript is the sequel of the work done in \cite{second}.
-In this paper, we study the travelling kink-kink solutions of \eqref{nlww} with speed $0<v<1$ small enough.
-More precisely, we define the travelling kink-kink solutions as the set of solutions $\phi(t,x)$ that satisfies for $0<v<1$ and some positive constants $K,\,c$ and any $t\gg 1$ the following decay estimate
+In this paper, we study the traveling kink-kink solutions of \eqref{nlww} with speed $0<v<1$ small enough.
+More precisely, we consider the following definition. \begin{definition} The traveling kink-kink with speed $v\in(0,1)$ are the set of solutions $\phi(t,x)$ that satisfies for some positive constants $K,\,c$ and any $t\geq K$ the following decay estimate